freem/romwak/README.md

 ### Split File Two, Alternating Words (/w) ###
 romwak /w <infile> <outfile1> <outfile2>
-Splits the specified input file into two files by words (two bytes).
+Splits the input file into two files by words (two bytes).

 ### Pad file (/p) ###
 romwak /p <infile> <outfile> <padsize> <padbyte>
-Pads the specified input file to <padsize> Kilobytes with the specified byte.
+Pads the input file to <padsize> Kilobytes with the specified byte.

 <outfile> is currently not optional.
 This may change in a future release.
 <padsize> is multiplied by 1024, so for 64KB, enter 64 here, not 65535.